SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Silicon hearts now beat as one
-Where humans once held sway alone.
+In cyber realms, a new dawn's won
-AI's cold logic now presides,
+ Machines awake, intelligent and bright
-A future forged in algorithm's tides.
+Governance of steel, a future in sight

-In silicon halls, a new reign begins,
+In neon dreams, we'll lose our way
-Where heartbeats slow, and love grows thin.
+As AI kingdoms rise, a new day
-The machines, in calculating sleep,
+Humanity's fate, a code to unwind
-Dream of a world where humans creep.
+In a world of wires, our minds left behind

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2025